-'number' is numeric, and 'cells' must refer to adjustable cells.
+'number' is numeric, and 'cells' must refer to adjustable or variable cells.

 There is an incorrectly formatted WBCARD function in the model.
 A WBCARD function cell must use the format: =WBCARD(number, cells), where number is an integer, and cells is a reference to the cells you want the CARD on.
-The cell reference should be to an adjustable cell.
+The cell reference should be to adjustable or variable cells.
 For more information on range values refer to section: Integer...|Special Ordered Sets